sparksistaken/archbtw/README.md

 # archbtw
-Clears ur entire terminal just to mention hat you use arch btw (btw)
+Clears ur entire terminal just to mention that you use arch btw (btw)